Cosmicator/python/Course/Basics/Chapter 00 - Programming Basics/01 - What is Programming?.md

 Code , Coder , Coding and Program , Programmer , Programming are just the synonyms of eachother.

 We use an `IDE` (Integrated Development Environment) also known as a `Code Editor` in order to write any program.
 A code editor helps programmers to write, edit, and navigate code more efficiently, which can reduce errors and speed up the development of an program.
+Microsoft VS Code is one of the best example of an IDE.